AnkitRajMaurya/Portfolio/README.md

 <h3 align="left">🧩 About This Project:</h3>

-**Portfolio 2.O** is a modern, responsive portfolio website built to showcase my projects and skills with a clean and minimal UI.
+**Portfolio** is a modern, responsive portfolio website built to showcase my projects and skills with a clean and minimal UI.
-It’s designed to leave a strong first impression through interactive sections, animations, and smooth navigation.
+It's designed to leave a strong first impression through interactive sections, animations, and smooth navigation.

 ### ✨ Features
 - Responsive design for all devices